 The Community Choices Medicaid Waiver program allows individuals who require nursing home level care and assistance with their activities of daily living to receive care in their communities or homes instead of in nursing homes.
-This waiver states that the cost of care provided at home cannot exceed a certain percentage of the cost for the same care in a nursing home.
+In addition to personal assistance, adult day care, medical equipment and supplies, home modifications, and a variety of other home supports are covered under this program.

 This waiver has eligibility criteria related to the age, functional need, income and assets of the applicant.

-Age - South Carolina residents must be between the ages of 18 and 64 and disabled, or 65 years of age and older.
+Age: South Carolina residents must be between the ages of 18 and 64 and disabled, or 65 years of age and older.

-Functional Need – Applicants must require “nursing facility level of care”.
+Functional Need: Applicants must require nursing facility level of care.

 Married couples with a single applicant are permitted to retain a significantly higher level of assets.
 (Medicaid considers all resources jointly owned by the couple.
 Learn more here.)
 The non-applicant spouse, also called the community spouse, is able to retain up to $66,480 in assets.
 This is called a Community Spouse Resource Allowance.
 The applicant spouse is still able to keep as much as $2,000 in assets.

-Applicants are assessed and approved for services individually which can include any of the following.
+Applicants are assessed and approved for services individually, which can include any of the following.
 Most of these services are available to be self-directed by the program participant.